EmilHoejrup/pspm/README.md

 pip install -r requirements.txt

-NOTE: if installing argon2 this way does not work, try installing it manually and run the above command again:
+NOTE: if installing argon2 this way does not work, try installing it manually:

 pip install argon2-cffi